With BARBARA you can easily practice pieces that contain mixed meters, changing time signatures.

 The improved sequence would make the following sound when repeated.

-BARBARA is a very suitable tool to give timing for such exercises.
-For example, the following sequence would play the standard metronome sound for 2 minutes, and after that a few bars would be played with a different metronome sound so that the drummer would know to move to the following exercise.
+BARBARA is a very suitable tool to give timing for such warm-up exercises.
+For example, the following sequence would play the standard metronome sound for 2 minutes, and after that a few bars would be played with a different metronome sound.
+So the musician would know to move to the following exercise.

 If the Loop button is used when the above sequence is visible, the sequence would be repeated until the Stop button is pressed.